 In this practice commas, dashes, and parentheses have been omitted.
 Student rewrite the sentences placing the correct punctuation around non-restrictive clauses.
 This collection of cards is set up to work well with the game Scoot.
 Also, students do not have to read The Wonderful Wizard of Oz to enjoy using these task cards.
 Click here to get the task cards.

 Playing Scoot turns using a set of task cards into a game.
 You play by placing one task card on each student’s desk.
 For easier recording, place the cards in numerical order.
 Give each student one copy of a sheet to record answers.

 Each student will read the question on the activity card on his/her desk and will record the answer.
-After a length of time (approximately 1 minute),a signal is given for the students to scoot to the next desk.
+After a length of time (approximately 1 minute), the teacher gives a signal for the students to scoot to the next desk.
 The signal may simply be the teacher saying “move” or a noise such as a bell.
 The procedure repeats at each desk.
 The activity continues until all students end up at the desks where they began the activity.

 Common Core Skills

 - CCSS.ELA-Literacy.L.6.2.a Use punctuation (commas, parentheses, dashes) to set off nonrestrictive/parenthetical elements.*

 If you discover your students need practice going over definitions and rules related to using punctuation to set of nonrestrictive elements, check out these FREE foldable graphic organizers.

 In Chapter 16, you will find an organizer going over the differences between nonrestrictive and restrictive clauses